-

 Key transfer pricing considerations

-The new tariffs may prompt multinationals to rethink their country of production and broaden supply chain strategies.
+These tariffs may prompt multinationals to rethink their country of production and broaden supply chain strategies.
 Existing intercompany agreements may not clearly allocate responsibility for unanticipated tariff costs, necessitating review and possible amendments to clarify responsibility, consistent with arm’s length principles.

-The 10% tariff will directly impact the cost of goods sold by US distribution subsidiaries.
+The 10% reciprocal tariff will directly impact the cost of goods sold by US distribution subsidiaries.
 This may erode target profit margins, potentially driving the US entity into a loss-making position and triggering transfer pricing adjustments.
 Businesses must consider whether existing transfer pricing policies and Advanced Pricing Agreements remain appropriate or if price adjustments are required.

 This tariff is not necessarily detrimental to Australia and New Zealand exporters.
 For certain products there is the opportunity for relative cost of goods sold (COGS) to be lesser than those of competing exporters.
-For example, if the tariffs placed on French wine exceed that of the 10% rate placed on New Zealand - assuming both exporters elect not to absorb tariff costs - the New Zealand wine is now comparatively cheaper than the French product, which means the quantity demanded for our wine will exceed that of the French; New Zealand products are now more competitive relative to competing exporters, and are relatively cheaper.
+For example, if the tariffs placed on French wine exceed that of the 10% rate placed on New Zealand - assuming both exporters elect not to absorb tariff costs - the New Zealand wine is now comparatively cheaper than the French product, which means the quantity demanded for our wine will exceed that of the French; New Zealand products are now “more competitive” relative to competing exporters, and are relatively cheaper.

 Engagement with government and industry bodies

-Sharing information on the commercial and financial impacts of the tariffs with government agencies such as Austrade, the Ministry of Foreign Affairs and Trade (MFAT), the Department of Foreign Affairs and Trade (DFAT), and NZTE is crucial.
+Sharing information about the commercial and financial impacts of the tariffs with government agencies such as Austrade, the Ministry of Foreign Affairs and Trade (MFAT), the Department of Foreign Affairs and Trade (DFAT), and NZTE is crucial.
 Coordinated industry engagement will support bilateral discussions and dispute resolution efforts.

 More tips for navigating tariffs